 Do Potato Plants Recover From Frost Damage?

 In some cases, a potato plant can recover from frost damage.
-In cases of minor frost damage, the plant’s shoots will continue growing and producing new growth.
+In cases of minor frost damage, the plant’s shoots will continue growing and producing new growth (even when some leaves are damaged).

 In a case of major frost damage, the leaves and shoots above ground may not recover.
 However, according to the Iowa State University Extension, the potato plant will send up new shoots in 10 to 14 days.